6 Ways to Feel Comfortable When Exercise Feels Hard

 Here are ways to help you feel comfortable find yourself struggling through an activity.

-When a social situation, work dilemma, or even physical exercise causes us to feel stressed, we tend to lose control of our breath.
+Lifting heavy weight, holding a challenging yoga pose, walking faster than you ever had before, are all times when you might feel uncomfortable and hold your breath to focus on the effort at hand.
+Instead, breathe.
+Think about it: Anytime we are stressed—including during physical activity— we tend to lose control of our breath.
 It can become shallow and erratic and it can all go downhill from there.
 “Focus on taking slow, controlled breaths deep into your belly and exhaling with control,” says Rosante.
 “This will help mellow out your central nervous system and let you get control of your mind.”
+And, help you through the effort at hand.

 2. Know you’re not alone.